 As a result, the share of coal from Russia decreased from 85 percent in 2021 to 28 percent for 2022 as a whole.
 South Africa represented 54 percent of the sourced coal, 17 percent came from the US and 1 percent from Kazakhstan.

 Sourcing from Colombia

-In March 2017, Vattenfall conducted an on-site enhanced due-diligence to identify possible human rights risks through our coal procurement activities in Colombia.
-This is the report with our recommendations and plans for next steps:
+In 2017, we ran an extensive on-site Human Rights Impact Assessment to identify possible human rights risks through our coal procurement activities in Colombia.
+We publish this report and continuous updates on this webpage.

-We publish bi-annual updates on how we are progressing with our work with Colombian mining companies:
+We published regular updates on how we are progressing with our work with Colombian mining companies:

 Human Rights Risk Assessment in Colombia – update January 2019 (PDF 157 kB)